 What’s the Correlation Between Hip Mobility and Performance?

 EXPLOSIVENESS!
 Although there are many factors that come into play when we talk about hip mobility, the number one driver is an athlete’s explosiveness.
 Hips that fire out quicker only lead to good things for an athlete.
-Being explosive out of starting positions, jumping over hurdles or opponents diving at an athlete’s knees, and making that play a split second before the competition are all a result of having explosive hips.
-Having mobility in the hips will only increase the athlete’s chances of making the play that others can’t make, and that's why it's essential to incorporate hip mobility exercises into every workout.
+Being explosive out of starting positions, jumping over hurdles and making that play a split second before the competition are all a result of having explosive hips.
+Having mobility in the hips only increase the athlete’s chances of making the play that others can’t make, and that's why it's essential to incorporate hip mobility exercises into every workout.

 As an athlete, one of the most beneficial training tools to start incorporating into every warm-up is Victorem’s Speed and Agility Bands.
 These bands can be applied above the knees, and won’t slide or move while an athlete performs their entire active warm-up.
 They are designed to provide resistance, forcing the hips to work harder to keep the correct mechanics while performing each warm-up exercise.
 Some recommended exercises are as follows:

-Athletes and coaches looking for a cheaper alternative to get similar benefits might be interested in Victorem’s Mini Loop Bands.
+Athletes and coaches who are looking for a cheaper alternative but want similar benefits, should try Victorem’s Mini Loop Bands.
 These bands can be used for multiple stationary exercises.
 Here are a few examples of workout’s that we’ve seen benefit athletes when using Mini Loop Bands:

-Lastly, it’s extremely important for athletes to take the time to minimize recovery time after a workout that is heavy on the hips.
+It’s extremely important for athlete’s to make time for recovery time after a workout that is heavy on the hips.
 Foam rolling hip flexors, icing, and stretching are great ways to release tension and encourage hip mobility.
-These all are just as important as the actual warm up and workout as muscles need time to recover to maximize athletic performance during the next workout or competition.
+Recovery is just as important as the actual warm up and workout, as muscles need time to recover to maximize athletic performance.